-Description: Introduction to the duties and work objectives of drug and alcohol counselors, addiction studies, and related fields.
-Basic skills are developed through discussion and demonstration.
-This course serves as a lecture-based support for students in fieldwork.
+Description: Supervised externship developing knowledge, skills, and values at a drug and alcohol counseling agency.
+Agency orientation protocols, professionalism, ethical considerations, and evaluation practices are explored and analyzed.
 A minimum of 255 hours of clinically supervised experience must be completed with an agency by the end of the semester to receive a passing grade.
 18 hours lecture and 255 hours laboratory.
-(TBA option) (Letter grade or Pass/ No Pass option)
+(TBA option) (Letter grade or Pass/No Pass option)